JuniorPolegato/ESPUserConnection/README.md

 Users can also edit files and upload to ESP, via "/send_file" endpoint.
 So it's possible, for example, to edit "known_wifis.txt" with yours WiFis, in this case following template per line "name\tpasswd\n", as well as HTML files.

+The dev can also uncomment the `#define IP_ON_BLUETOOTH_NAME` to provide to users the IP to connect to via Bluetooth name (12. bluetooth_ap_mode.png and 13. bluetooth_station_mode.png), but including this feature needs a lot of flash space, so you need to configure a huge app partition scheme (14. partition_hudge_app.png).

 ![01. firts_scan_wifi.png](https://raw.githubusercontent.com/JuniorPolegato/ESPUserConnection/main/assets/01.%20firts_scan_wifi.png)
 ![02. no_wifi_match.png](https://raw.githubusercontent.com/JuniorPolegato/ESPUserConnection/main/assets/02.%20no_wifi_match.png)
 ![03. enable_ap_mode.png](https://raw.githubusercontent.com/JuniorPolegato/ESPUserConnection/main/assets/03.%20enable_ap_mode.png)